betaglop/jirafeau-email-alert-patch/README.md

 ## PHPMailer

-Install PHPMailer in your instance in a directory named `PHPMailer`
+Deploy PHPMailer classes in a directory named `phpmailer` located in the root directory of your instance.

 ## Patch